This is article 1 in a 3 part series, designed for anyone thinking of starting a business.

 Can you balance multiple projects and priorities?

-One of the greatest skills a business owner needs-especially in the early stages- is managing all the things that need to be done in a business.
+One of the greatest skills a business owner need – especially in the early stages – is managing all the things that need to be done in a business.
 There is bookkeeping, marketing and legal considerations, along with selling the actual product or service.
 And while you may have staff and processes to manage these things, the staff and processes still have to be managed.

-My son’s school always emphasized character traits that breed success; one of the traits that was frequently discussed was grit.
+My son’s school always emphasizes character traits that breed success.
+One of the traits that is frequently discussed is grit.
 Grit is the ability to hang in and on when times get tough.
-Business ownership comes with a lot of highs and lows.
+Business ownership comes with a lot of challenges.
 Being a person who can weather the storm is a crucial trait for a business owner.

 Can you quickly change direction, as-needed, without losing sight of big goals?

 One of the most challenging aspects of owning a business is the unexpected.
 You build out a plan, and it doesn’t work.
 An unknown force effects your business, or you get a piece of information that changes everything.
 You need to know how to pivot and turn without falling down in order to keep succeeding.

 Do you know when to seek input, and when to ignore distractors and haters?